USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 Iteration and Convergence Algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 OMEGA finds a solution in each analysis year using iterative search algorithms.
 As shown in the process flow diagram in :numref:`al_label_overallprocessflow`, the model uses two iterative loops; a Producer-Policy loop and a Producer-Consumer loop.
 For both loops, convergence criteria must be achieved within a specified tolerance for the simulation to proceed.
-This section describes those loops in more detail, with additional information from the demo example.
+This section describes those loops in more detail, with additional information from an example.

 **'Producer-Policy' Iteration: Compliance Search**